-Adam Lippes began his career at Ralph Lauren before moving to Oscar de la Renta for a near decade-long tenure as one of the youngest global creative directors at a luxury fashion house.
-Since 2004, the designer’s eponymous label has created clothes with easy elegance at their core, drawing on American sportswear and Adam’s passion for architecture and English interiors.
-We sat down with Adam and Sue to get the inside story of how the pair came to collaborate.
+Celebrated American fashion designer, Adam Lippes, began his career at Ralph Lauren before moving to Oscar de la Renta, where he soon became one of the youngest global creative directors at a luxury fashion house.
+Since 2004, the designer’s eponymous label has created clothes with easy elegance at their core, drawing on American sportswear and Lippes’ passion for architecture and English interiors.

-The same balance can be found in the clothing collections Adam designs and throughout his homes.
-“Adam is a keen collector with a very sophisticated eye – and he loves entertaining,” says OKA co-founder and creative director Sue Jones, who proposed a project with Lippes after being introduced by a mutual friend.
+The same balance can be found in the clothing collections Lippes designs and throughout his homes.
+“Adam is a keen collector with a very sophisticated eye – and he loves entertaining,” says OKA Co-Founder and Creative Director, Sue Jones, who proposed a project with Lippes after being introduced by a mutual friend.
 “He came to England and we got along straight away.
 There was great synergy right from the start.”

-Evolving over close to two years, the creative conversation between Sue and Adam began with a series of mood boards – a veritable menagerie of images of ceramic roosters, boars and birds, monkeys and dragonflies; alongside fantastical Toile de Jouy fashion confections.
+Evolving over close to two years, the creative conversation between the pair began with a series of mood boards – a veritable menagerie of images of ceramic cockerels, boars and birds, monkeys and dragonflies; alongside fantastical Toile de Jouy fashion confections.
 For Sue, however, it was a series of pictures of Famille Rose plates – a classic Chinese export style which became fashionable in Europe during the late Baroque period – that stood out.
 “I knew immediately that was the way to go,” she says of the delicate ceramics that she has long avidly collected.

-“I wanted to create a modern rendition of Chinese export patterns,” explains Adam, who leafed through auction catalogues and surveyed the collection at the Met for source material.
-After he conjured the design in his New York studio, OKA tasked an artist in Southern China with recreating the composition in water color on speciality rice paper.
+“I wanted to create a modern rendition of Chinese export patterns,” explains Lippes, who leafed through auction catalogues and surveyed the collection at the Met for source material.
+After he conjured the design in his New York studio, OKA charged an artist in Southern China with recreating the composition in watercolour on speciality rice paper.
 Then, the artwork was digitally rendered by OKA’s London studio, ready to apply to fine bone china.

-This rich exchange resulted in a collection of dinnerware, glassware and linens meant to elevate entertaining and transform the table at home.
-The centerpiece of the collection is its two complementary “mix and match” patterns, inspired by antique Famille Rose porcelain and crafted from fine bone china by artisans in Jingdezhen, the birth place of traditional Chinese porcelain.
+This rich exchange resulted in a collection of dinnerware, glassware and linen meant to elevate entertaining and transform the table at home.
+The centrepiece of the collection is its two complementary “mix and match” patterns, inspired by antique Famille Rose porcelain and crafted from fine bone china by artisans in Jingdezhen, the birthplace of traditional Chinese porcelain.
 The range includes plates, bowls and teacups.
-Each piece has been carefully decorated with detailed, colorful designs including birds, butterflies and florals.
+Each piece has been carefully decorated with detailed, colourful designs including birds, butterflies and florals.
 Luxurious cotton placemats with ornate hemstitched borders and hand-embroidered napkins create the perfect canvas on which to display the china.
 Elegant crystal wine glasses complete the collection.